 She has always been driven by a desire to enable individuals to fulfill their optimum potential.
 This, combined with her immense determination and dedication enables her to have the high success rates with her patients that makes her love being a physio.
 It is also why she enjoys managing and training other Physiotherapists.

-Lucy enjoys public speaking on topics she feels passionate about which include skiing and snowboarding, office health and marathon training and gets excellent feedback from her presentations and workshops.
+Lucy enjoys public speaking on topics she feels passionate about which include pain management and prevention, skiing and snowboarding, office health and marathon training and gets excellent feedback from her presentations and workshops.

 Overall specialism: complex/chronic cases often where treatment has failed elsewhere (including hypermobility, tendons and RSI)

-Body part specialisms: knees, shoulders, hips and backs.
+Body part specialisms: knees, shoulders, hips/groins and backs.

 Sports specialisms: running (including marathon training,) skiing, cycling and racket sports.

 Her specialism in snowsports’ injuries and performance started in Val D-Isere where she set up PhysioVal, worked with BASI, trained ski instructors, treating members of the GB team and wrote and presented BodyTechSki.
 Please go to the skiing and snowboarding section of this website to learn more.

 Lucy uses hands on techniques like joint manipulation, massage, acupuncture and taping, all intelligently applied to release restrictive structures and mobilise stiff joints.
 This is combined with advanced rehabilitation skills to strengthen the muscles that are weak but most importantly, to get them working in the correct way to treat the cause of the problem.
 Her mantra is “its not what you do its how you do it that counts.”